kurenai-11/blog-real-project/README.md

 # XBlog MERN Project

-A blog project made with the MERN stack.
+A blog project made with the MERN stack with the modern approach.

 # Starting in development mode